Building Cooperative Embodied Agents Modularly with Large Language Models: Experiments

 \subsubsection{Collaborating with AI Agents}

-\textbf{Quantitative results} As shown in Table~\ref{tab:results}, on C-WAH, compared with the MCTS-based HP agent doing the task alone, cooperating with another MCTS-based HP agent provides an efficiency improvement of 33\% and 26\% under symbolic and visual observation, while cooperating with the LLM agent boosts the speed-up to 45\% and 34\% respectively, even without any knowledge of the inner working mechanism of the others, which shows LLMs can reason about the other agent's state well without hand-designed heuristics.
-What's more, when two LLM agents cooperate together, they can achieve even better performance.
-From TDW-MAT, we can observe the same performance boost of cooperating with the LLM agent of 38\% compared to 34\% of cooperating with the rule-based HP agent.
-These results show \textbf{our embodied agents built with LLMs are better cooperators}.
+\textbf{\textit{CoELA} cooperates better with baseline agent} As shown in Table~\ref{tab:tdw_results}, compared with RHP doing the task alone, cooperating with \textit{CoELA} leads to a higher TR and EI than cooperating with another RHP (0.69(36\%) v.s.
+0.61(29\%)), even without any knowledge of the inner working mechanism of others, showing \textit{CoELA} can reason about the other agent's state well without hand-designed heuristics.
+From Table~\ref{tab:results}, we can observe the same performance boost of cooperating with \textit{CoELA} on C-WAH of 45\% compared to 33\% of cooperating with the same MHP.

+\textbf{\textit{CoLLAMA} is in competence with GPT-4 to drive \textit{CoELA}} Two \textit{CoELA} cooperate together can further boost the TR to 0.71 and 0.85 on TDW-MAT without and with Oracle Perception.
+While replacing GPT-4 with open Model LLAMA-2 leads to a significant performance drop, our fine-tuned \textit{CoLLAMA} can gain a competitive performance of 0.70 TR and even surpass GPT-4 on the subtask of \textit{Stuff} where GPT-4 performs not so well, showing the promising future of fine-tuning open LLMs with our proposed framework on embodied environments for even better cooperative embodied agents.

-\textbf{Qualitative results} To better understand the essential factors for effective cooperation, we conduct a qualitative analysis of the agents' behaviors exhibited in our experiments and identified several cooperative behaviors.
+\textbf{\textit{CoELA} exhibit efficient communication and effective cooperation behavior} To better understand the essential factors for effective cooperation, we conduct a qualitative analysis of the agents' behaviors exhibited in our experiments and identified several cooperative behaviors: \textit{CoELA} \textbf{share} progress and information with others, know when to \textbf{request} help and can \textbf{respond} to others' requests, can \textbf{adapt} plans considering others and knows \textbf{when not to} communicate, as shown in Figure~\ref{fig:case}.
+We discuss some here and the remaining in the Appendix.~\ref{app:qual}.

-\textit{LLM Agents share progress and information with others.} As shown in Figure~\ref{fig:case}abde, LLM agents communicate with each other to share progress and intents, demonstrating \textbf{the Communication Module can handle the challenge of \textit{what} to send}, harnessing the free dialogue generation ability from the LLMs.

-\textit{LLM Agents know when to request help and can respond to others' requests.} In Figure \ref{fig:case}d, Bob finds a target object in the living room but his container is already full, so he shares this information and requests Alice to come here to help.
-Alice responds by going there and grabbing the objects.
-Similarly in Figure~\ref{fig:case}b, Alice responds to Bob's requests and questions.
-These examples show LLMs know when to request help and can understand others' requests and responses.

-\textit{LLM Agents can adapt plans considering others.} In Figure~\ref{fig:case}a, Bob suggests a labor division of himself going to the kitchen while Alice checks the other rooms, but Alice suggests a better plan given her circumstances that she's already in the kitchen which Bob is not aware of before, and finally, Bob adapts his plan to cooperate with her.